Home » Can Dyslexia be Prevented?

 Can Dyslexia be Prevented?

-Evidence from European countries with transparent alphabet codes (Seymour, Aro & Erskine.
-2003), alongside evidence from a range of primary schools in England* that, post-Rose 2006, teach early reading and spelling using high-quality phonics, strongly suggests that the greatest risk for the development of dyslexia (severe difficulty with word decoding and spelling) is for a child to receive their early reading instruction in an English-speaking country, in a school where they use the balanced literacy approach.
+Two sources of evidence strongly suggest that the greatest risk for the development of dyslexia (severe difficulty with word decoding and spelling) is for a child to receive their early reading instruction in an English-speaking country, in a school where they use the balanced literacy approach (McGuinness.
+2004 ERI p3, Schutz.
+Jan 2011).
 Hearing and speech difficulties add to the risk, as do noisy classrooms.
+Additional ‘keep-up’ teaching for a few slower-to-learn children ”within 3 weeks of starting their phonics instruction” (DfE.
+Reading Framework) is also necessary to prevent ”instructional dyslexia” (Johnston & Evans.
+2023) developing.

-*See https://www.dyslexics.org.uk/teaching-all-children-to-read-and-spell/ and scroll down to ‘Beginning Reading Instruction Around Europe’ for primary school examples.
+*See https://www.dyslexics.org.uk/teaching-all-children-to-read-and-spell/ and scroll down to ‘Beginning Reading Instruction Around Europe’ for evidence from a range of primary schools in England.

 Hearing difficulties:

 Because of the great complexity of the English spelling code, pupils in English-speaking countries require around three years of high-quality phonics teaching, starting early in Reception year, in order to become fluent decoders and accurate spellers.
-For pupils with hearing difficulties**, it is particularly important.
-Without excellent phonics teaching from the start, they will quickly find themselves needing to depend heavily on the visual aspects of words, text illustrations and other guessing strategies to read.
+For pupils with hearing difficulties, it is particularly important.
+Without excellent phonics teaching from the start, they will quickly find themselves needing to depend heavily on the visual aspects of words, texts’ illustrations and other guessing strategies to read.
 A noisy classroom will further exacerbate their difficulties -see below.
 Most deafness in the early years due to otitis media (glue ear) eventually disappears, but an embedded guessing habit can be very hard to shift.

 All pupils should sit facing the teacher during phonics lessons to ensure that they can easily see their teacher’s mouth and lip movements.
 Those known to have hearing difficulties should be seated at the front of the class in order to hear their teacher’s voice as clearly as possible during lessons.